 “The Office” — Learn business English and business humor with this quirky sitcom.

 “Shark Tank” — Watch entrepreneurs pitch their ideas in hopes of securing investment.

 “Fast Money” — This show features real Wall Street traders, and is more suitable for advanced students.

 Of course, there are plenty of things that are difficult about watching and listening to real English content.
 You might not be able to find something that’s exactly at your language level.
 You also might not understand every word, especially if the speakers use slang or business jargon (industry-specific/technical words).

-Whenever you hear or read a new English phrase, just jot it down!
-Do not overdo it, though.
+Whenever you hear or read a new English phrase, just write it down!
+Do not overdo it though.
 Aim to write 3-7 new phrases or words a day.
 Here are a few phrases and their definitions to start you off:

 Let’s kick things off.
 (Definition: Let’s get started)

 I don’t have any more bandwidth.
 (Definition: I do not have any more time or energy to do something because I am busy with other work.)

 What does he bring to the table?
 (Definition: What makes him valuable in this specific situation?)